 For some people, the two may be unrelated.
 For others, this could be "referred pain."
-That means the pain is felt someplace other than where it originates.
-In the case of IBS, that pain comes from the gut, and is often due to constipation, gas, and bloating.
+Referred pain is felt someplace other than where it originates.
+In the case of IBS, that pain comes from the gut.
+This pain is often due to constipation, gas, or bloating.

 Treatment for IBS Pain

 There isn’t a single, definitive treatment for IBS or for IBS-related pain.
 Treatment is different for everybody and you should work with your doctor to find the best way to relieve your pain.
 Sometimes it takes a combination of medication and complementary therapies.

 Check with your doctor before adding over-the-counter dietary supplements to your daily routine.
 Some supplements can make matters worse and some may interact with other medications.

 Certain complementary treatments can help your pain.
 These may include:

 - Relaxation techniques: Deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve mood.

 - Cognitive behavioral therapy: Some studies show that this can help change negative moods and habits.
 This can reduce stress and ease physical symptoms.

 - Acupuncture: This can be used to relax muscle spasms, which may relieve your back pain.

 - Meditation, massage, and hypnotherapy: Any one of these practices may help relax your muscles and reduce pain.

 - Regular exercise: Options such as Tai Chi and yoga may help with lower back pain.

 Back Pain and Sleep

 - Build in some relaxation time before going to bed.
 Don't go to bed right after activity.

 - Don't consume heavy food or caffeine for at least four hours before you plan to go to bed.

 - Go to bed at roughly the same time each night, and get up at the same time each morning.